denoland/std/src/helps/README.md

 # Helps

-If AI is a god function that represents a summation of every function every written, then helps are the specific parameters with which to call that function to get a reliable result back
+If AI is a universal function that represents a summation of every function ever written, then helps are the specific parameters with which to call that function to get a reliable result back